 Tree nuts include macadamia nuts, brazil nuts, cashews, almonds, walnuts, pecans, pistachios, chestnuts, beechnuts, hazelnuts, pine nuts (pignoli or pinon), gingko nuts and hickory nuts.
-Like peanut and shellfish allergies, tree nut allergies tend to be severe, and are strongly associated with anaphylaxis.
+Like peanut and shellfish allergies, a tree nut allergy tends to be severe, and is strongly associated with anaphylaxis.
 Walnuts and cashews are the two tree nuts that cause the most allergic reactions.
 At least 90 percent of children diagnosed with tree nut allergies will have them for life.

 Cross-Reactivity Among Tree Nuts:

 Most people with tree nut allergies are not allergic to all tree nuts.
 However, there is high cross-reactivity among various families of tree nuts.
 About 12 percent of people who are allergic to one tree nut are allergic to another tree nut.
 The strongest probability of cross-reactivity is between walnut and pecan, and between cashew and pistachio; however, many tree nuts have some possibility of cross-reaction between each other.
 For this reason, people who are allergic to one type of tree nut are generally advised to avoid all tree nuts as a precaution.

 Peanuts are legumes, and are biologically unrelated to tree nuts.
 However, there is a high level of allergic cross-reactivity between peanuts and tree nuts, meaning that people with tree nut allergies are at increased risk of developing peanut allergies.
 If you are diagnosed with a tree nut allergy, your allergist will advise you whether to avoid peanuts as well.

 Tree Nut Allergy Symptoms: